 To sum up, a property owner is probably a necessary party in a premises liability case.
 A property manager may be a permitted party with the limits noted above.
 The occupant, whether it be owner, tenant or other, is probably a necessary party.

-Premises Case Similar To Products Case
+Premises Case Similar to Products Case

 A premises case is similar to a product liability case.
 In a product case the maker should design out the defect, guard against the defect or warn about it.
 The same analysis may apply in a premises case.
 The catch in a premises case is the plaintiff must prove notice of the defect.
 In other words did the defect exist long enough for the occupant to be aware of it and correct it, guard it or warn about it.
-For a free consultation about your case, contact us today.
+For a Free Phone Consultation about your case, contact us today.

 Codes v.
 National Standards